Jefferson B. Fordham Awards

-Nominations for recipients in each of the four categories must be submitted in the following format with all the information requested:
+Nominations for recipients in each of the four categories must be submitted in early spring in the following format with all the information requested:

 - Employer: The nomination package must include the name of law office’s director or manager for the Government Law Office Award, including size of office and mission of office.